berthelemy/seanhendicott/_collections/_sections/about-en.md

 Since 2003 Sean has been living & working in France.

-He is a qualified installer; fully registered & insured and has completed several "formations" (courses) here in France ensuring he stays up to date with French Norms &amp; Regulations.
+He is a qualified installer - fully registered & insured and has completed several "formations" (courses) here in France ensuring he stays up to date with French Norms &amp; Regulations.

 He is happy to discuss your requirements and design the very best ‘bespoke’ system to suit your individual requirements.
 He likes to know you’re warm and comfortable!